ucsc-ospo/ucsc-ospo.github.io/content/event/SlugFest2025/index.md

 **Fun and informal event to celebrate Open Source at UCSC**

-5:00 – Event Starts / Food and socializing
+5:00 – Event Starts / Food & socializing

 5:50 – Welcome by the UCSC Open Source Program Office